 This might sound too good to be true, but North America Remote Fulfillment (NARF) from Amazon will allow you to do this with a click of a button.

 In this article I'll discuss how to enable NARF in your Amazon account.
 I'll also discuss the one thing that most people forget to setup after enabling NARF that can dramatically increase their sales.

-Which sounds like a seal sneezing but is actually an acronym for a new Amazon program that will make it easier for sellers on Amazon’s U.S. marketplace to also sell in Canada and Mexico (you know, the other countries that make up the continent of North America!).
+NARF might sound like a seal sneezing but is actually an acronym for North American Remote Fulfillment program that will make it easier for sellers on Amazon’s U.S. marketplace to also sell in Canada and Mexico (you know, the other countries that make up the continent of North America!).

 NARF allows sellers to display their inventory stored in U.S. FBA warehouses on Amazon’s Canadian (amazon.ca) and Mexican (amazon.mx) marketplaces without having to ship and store inventory in either of those countries.

 Your U.S. inventory basically becomes a centralized cache.
 So if you have 300 units available in the U.S., those 300 units will automatically become available to customers using .ca and .mx.

 Amazon makes this possible by using a single global SKU for your product.

 So unlike right now, where you need a different FNSKU on your product for all three marketplaces even though you’re selling the exact same product, your product will now only need one FNSKU.

 And that also means you only need to create one listing.